 He was generous, genteel, cultured, inquisitive, intuitive, determined, domestic, poetic, solitary, double jointed, romantic, and tidy.
 He could wear white linen on a 12-hour, transcontinental flight, between London and San Francisco, without picking up so much as a speck of white pepper.

-By the time he met up with me for the first time in New Jersey, he knew the lay of the land better than I did.
+By the time he met up with me, for the first time, in New Jersey, he knew the lay of the land better than I did.
 Equally impressive, he knew the Latin names for all our flora and fauna.
 He instantly recognized our birds by sound and sight, thrilling at his first sighting of iridescent hummingbirds in California, and brilliant red cardinals in Pennsylvania.

 We married, at the end of a month long honeymoon, on the Canadian side of Niagara Falls, joking we chose Canada because it was neutral territory.
 Several months later, while travelling through California and Oregon, Richard could not resist buying hummingbird feeders and hanging them outside the door, or window, everywhere we stayed.
 He introduced a lot of people to bird watching this way, including my parents.

 A well exercised brain is irresistible.
 Besides being brilliant and well read, my husband was also the most observant man I’ve ever known.
 Nothing escaped his eyes and ears.
 He noticed everything, even if he didn’t comment.
-The only criticism he levelled at others, was to observe privately with me, "I don't believe they have read much."
+The only criticism he levelled at others, was to observe privately with me, 'I don't believe they have read much.'
 This was, in Richard's world, a sorrowful situation.

 One day, a short time after I moved to England to start our married life, Richard called me out to the front garden.
 Joining him on the lawn, he pointed out dozens of boring, brown, ant holes.
-“Watch this,” he said excitedly.
-“Any minute, thousands of queens will leave their nests, flying off to start new colonies elsewhere.”
+'Watch this,' he said excitedly.
+'Any minute, thousands of queens will leave their nests, flying off to start new colonies elsewhere.'

-And they did, with hundreds of black, newly hatched queens, rising purposefully out of the ground and crash landing in my dark hair.
+And they did, with hundreds of black, newly hatched queens, rising purposefully out of the ground and crash landing into my dark hair.
 Richard spent the rest of the evening carefully picking them out of my traumatized tresses.
 He didn’t want a single queen to perish.
 Had it been up to me, they would have been washed down the drain in seconds.

 My husband had enormous respect for all of life.
 He wanted to live more than anything, at any cost.
 In the three-and-a-half years he struggled to stay alive, he underwent seven surgeries and the lifetime maximum chemotherapy and radiation.
-With each new treatment, intended to eradicate the osteosarcoma of the jaw threatening his life, my husband lost another vital part of himself.
+With each new treatment, intended to eradicate the 'osteosarcoma of the jaw' threatening his life, my husband lost another vital part of himself.

 His lovely voice and speech were amongst the first to be affected, along with his ability eat and drink.
-Eventually, he lost the hearing in his left ear and one of his beautiful, hopeful brown eyes.
+Eventually, he lost the hearing in his left ear and one of his hopeful brown eyes.
 He lost the ability to produce saliva and a good many teeth.
 He lost the feeling in his mouth, lips and the whole left side of his face.
 He struggled with post-chemo peripheral neuropathy in his hands and feet.
 His back gave out.
 He lost jaw bone, arm bone, back bone, and tummy flesh, as parts of him were harvested in an attempt to re-build everything the cancer and treatment took from him.